Populi automatically grades several question types:

 Here's how to get to ungraded questions:

-- Click the alert for ungraded questions on your Populi Home page or the course dashboard.
+- Click the alert for ungraded questions on your Populi Home page, My Courses, or the course dashboard.
 This takes you to the To Be Graded view in Tests.

 How to grade questions